Bounding temporal quantum correlations

-At last let us comment that via the general method one can also determine the probability distribution of a general scenario.
-However, since the general method requires the solution of a SDP, where in particular some entries are completely unknown, it is not so easy to write down a simple condition on the correlations.
+We mention that via the general method one can also in principle determine the achievable probability distribution of a general scenario.
+However, this requires the solution of a SDP with some unknown entries, and hence an analytic solution is in general not accessible.